‘Alarming’: Unexpected pathogen spread by infected chiggers found for 1st time in North Carolina

 Bacteria called Orientia tsutsugamushi causes the disease scrub typhus, which is spread to people through bites of infected chiggers, according to the Centers for Disease Control and Prevention.

-“That is a disease that has never been described in North America or in the Americas altogether,” said Dr. Gideon Wasserberg, an infectious disease expert who works in the UNCG Department of Biology.
+“That is a disease that has never been described in North America or in the Americas altogether,” Dr. Gideon Wasserberg, an infectious disease expert who works in the UNCG Department of Biology, said.

 Symptoms include: